gokulkrishnann/gokulkrishnann/README.md

 # 💫About Me :
-- 🔭 I’m currently working on React , Typescript and other stuff like (RRR) React Query, Redux, RxJS
+- 🔭 I’m currently working on React,Typescript and other stuff like React Query, Redux
 - 👯 I’m looking to collaborate on Open source
-- 🌱 I’m currently learning - NestJS, AWS and Python
+- 🌱 I’m currently learning -  Python with FastAPI
-- 💬 Ask me about JS,Typescript, React
+- 💬 Ask me about JS,Typescript,React,NodeJs and AWS

 # What's in Book shelf right now:
-- Designing Data Intensive Applications📖
+- Python MicroServices API📖

 ## 🌐Socials